brijeshc1307/DSA/README.md

 8. Create a pull request to merge your changes into the main repository

 Please ensure that your code follows the best practices and guidelines for the programming language you are using.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.